safe-global/safe-client-gateway/README.md

 ## Installation

-**Optional:** If you have NVM installed, you can run `nvm use` in root folder of the project to use the recommended Node version set for this project.
+**Optional:** If you have NVM installed, you can run `nvm use` in the root folder of the project to use the recommended Node version set for this project.

 We use Yarn as the package manager for this project.
 Yarn is bundled with the project so to use it run: